david-pm/NATAS/README.md

    This compiles your C code into a bundle.
 5. I've added an `init.rb` file which includes the file into the Ruby load path, requires it, and loads an irb session.
+   Notice that our `natas` method belongs to the `FooBar` module we added.
 6. From inside the repl just type `natas` and see what happens! ☜(⌒▽⌒)☞

 --